Random spells and random minions make Shiftcon West Hearthstone Tavern Brawl particularly unpredictable

 We’ve seen various iterations on the Shiftcon Brawl over the years.
-In this Brawl, which debuted last January, you’re provided a deck so the size of your card collection doesn’t matter.
+In this Brawl, which debuted in January 2019, you’re provided a deck so the size of your card collection doesn’t matter.
 The deck is full of Shifter Zerus and Shifting Scrolls.
 I’m not sure about the ratios, but in my games it felt like you had similar numbers of spells and minions.

 The Scrolls will always turn into Mage spells while the minions can turn into anything.
 I’ve seen Shieldbearers all the way up to Deathwing.
 The one thing you won’t see is Hero Cards.

 The Brawl is Wild format, so the range of possible cards is quite large.

 How to win the Shiftcon West Tavern Brawl

 It’s high time we shift into gear and get that W. Paladin is a strong choice for your Hero here.
 Often your hand won’t have any great plays in those first turns.
 The Paladin Hero Power lets you get some board presence and have a target if one your Shifting Scrolls turns into a buff.
 Shaman also puts minions on the board with their Hero Power, but only one of the four possible minions can attack on its own.